User-Defined Functions «Prev Next»

-Lesson 6 | Syntax of functions returning a Boolean value |
+Lesson 6 Syntax of Functions Returning Boolean

-Syntax for Functions returning Boolean Value
+Syntax for Functions Returning a Boolean Value

-CREATE OR REPLACE FUNCTION TGIF_TEST
+CREATE OR REPLACE FUNCTION tgif_test

 RETURN BOOLEAN AS